GSteve-Paul/Exact/README.md

 - `.lp` Linear Program (LP) via the optional CoinUtils library

 By default, Exact decides on the format based on the filename extension, but this can be overridden with the `--format` option.

-For a description of these input formats, see [here](InputFormats.md).

-Use the flag `--help` to display a list of runtime parameters.

 ## Compilation